johnnyjohnnson/emoji-parser/README.md

 # emoji-parser
-this Emoji Parser takes a string as input and extracts all emojis contained inside that string.
-It returns a list of dictionaries.
-Each dictionary represents one emoji from that input-string.
+this Emoji Parser takes a string or a Tweet-object as input and extracts all emojis contained inside that string/Tweet.
+It returns a dictionary with a list of dictionaries.
+Each dictionary of that list represents one emoji from that input-string or Tweet.

 # Usage with string-Objects
 ```python